GrayHatGuy/RTNode-HeltecV4/README.md

 - The interface broadcasts its own announces but **blocks rebroadcast of remote announces** from crossing to LoRa
 - This prevents backbone announces (hundreds of remote destinations) from flooding the limited-bandwidth LoRa channel
 - Local nodes discover the transport node directly; the transport node answers path requests for remote destinations from its cache
+*Note: Only boundary mode has been verified on Xiao esp32s3 and Lilygo T3S3*

 ### TCP Backbone Interface — `MODE_BOUNDARY`